QuincyQAQ/quincyqaq.github.io/_pages/about.md

   - /about.html
 ---

 This website highlights my academic journey and research contributions.
-I am currently pursuing my bachelor's degree at Guangdong University of Technology, with a focus on Computer Vision and Medical Imaging.
+I am currently pursuing my bachelor's degree at Guangdong University of Technology, with a focus on Computer Vision, Medical Imaging and Edge AI.

 My Academic Journey
 ------